OscarMugendi/News-API/README.md

 # News-API

 A python web application designed to consume the News API database and present it on a user-friendly interface.
-The application was built using Python3.6
+The application was built on Python3.6

 License MIT Copyright(c) 2021